Grantham Art Prize 2018

-Six concepts will be selected by the panel to receive the award of £700 and to develop and produce their artwork.
+Six concepts were selected by the panel to receive the award of £700, and to develop and produce their artwork.

 |25-26 April 2019||

-Completed artworks will form an exhibition in the College Main Entrance of the South Kensington Campus at Imperial College London to mark Earth Day 2019.
+Completed artworks formed an exhibition in the College Main Entrance of the South Kensington Campus at Imperial College London to mark Earth Day 2019.

 The artwork will be moved to a gallery space at the RCA and form a standalone exhibition there.
 The exact date will be announced shortly.

-A jury of artists and climate scientists will judge the concepts and choose six projects to be awarded the Prize.
-We are pleased to announce the following confirmed judges:
+A jury of artists and climate scientists judged the concepts and chose six projects to be awarded the Prize.
+The judges were:

 - Professor Maggie Dallman, OBE, Vice-President of Imperial College London

 - Professor Juan Cruz, Dean of Arts & Humanities for the Royal College of Art